THE 2020 ELLA DELORIA

 UNDERGRADUATE RESEARCH FELLOWSHIP

-The Department of Anthropology is pleased to announce the third year of Ella Deloria Undergraduate Research Fellowships: departmentally funded ethnographic research fellowships for Columbia Anthropology majors pursuing fieldwork during the summer between their junior and senior years.
-The fellowships are intended for research in preparation for writing a senior thesis or in connection with a substantial independent study project.
+The Department of Anthropology is pleased to announce the Ella Deloria Undergraduate Research Fellowships: departmentally funded ethnographic research fellowships for Columbia Anthropology majors pursuing fieldwork during the summer between their junior and senior years.
+Offered since 2010, the fellowships are intended for research in preparation for writing a senior thesis or in connection with an independent study project.
 Awards will be made based on the quality of an applicant's proposal as well as an applicant's preparation for the proposed research.
 Resources permit fellowships of up to $1000 be awarded to approximately ten Anthropology juniors.

 While the Ella Deloria Undergraduate Research Fellowship program is designed to support research among Columbia Anthropology majors, it is intended as well as a way of honoring the memory of Ella Cara Deloria (1889-1971), member of a prominent Sioux family, a graduate of Columbia University (B.A. in education, 1914), one of the first truly bilingual, bicultural figures in American anthropology, and an extraordinary scholar, teacher, and spirit who pursued her own work and commitments under notoriously adverse conditions.
 At one point she lived out of a car while collecting material for Franz Boas.
 Her publications include the definitive linguistic works Dakota Texts (1932) and Dakota Grammar (1941); the ethnographic classic on Dakota culture, Speaking of Indians (1944); and the virtually avant-garde Waterlily (begun in the 1940s), a novel/ethnography which pushed the boundaries of academic writing: an "unself-conscious and never precious or quaint pairing of scholarship and fiction" (Kirkus Reviews).
 It is to Ella Deloria's spirit that the Department of Anthropology's undergraduate research fellowship program is dedicated.